MarionBaussart/holbertonschool-machine_learning/pipeline/databases/README.md

 ## 23. Create a database
 Write a script that creates or uses the database ``my_db``.

+## 24. Insert document
+Write a script that inserts a document in the collection ``school``:

+- The document must have one attribute ``name`` with value “Holberton school”
+- The database name will be passed as option of ``mongo`` command

 # Versions
 Python 3.9
 mysql  Ver 8.0.36-0ubuntu0.22.04.1 for Linux on x86_64 ((Ubuntu))